By Bill Exley

 91 High Street, 2001

-The Oak is unchanged with the passing of time, it's past can easily be recalled , the weathered space where the old sign was fixed can still be made out.
-Today the site bears a small sign, 'The Old Oak' so preserving a part of our Bunham history, in the same way as does 5, High street The Ragged Staff and 12, The Hill, The Old Post Office, each sites of bygone years.
+The site is unchanged with the passing of time, it's past can easily be recalled , the weathered space where the old sign was fixed can still be made out.
+Today it has a small plaque near the door - 'The Old Oak' - so preserving a part of our Bunham history, in the same way as plaques at - 5, High street / The Ragged Staff and 12, The Hill / The Old Post Office,

 .
 RECORD OF LANDLORDS & TENANTS Thomas Winters - buys The Oak for £100 - and gets first Licence 1849-1872 - Also known as 'The Generous Britain' - George Thomas, - now Simpsons of Baldock / Brewers 1872-1884 Thomas Winters - as records show , (again, Son ? ) 1884-1899 Arthur James Nears 1899-1901 Charles Gamer 1901-1903 Geo.
 Battle (a one armed man) 1903-1907 Now a Blunham Population of 603 - Served by the 8 Pubs in - 1909 Geo.
 Henry Davey (now The Oak , name change unproven) 1907-1910 Thom Stevens, now we have Wells & Winch / Brewers 1910-1914 Archibald and May Hull 1914-1924 Hector Rawlins 1924-1928 Annie & Harry, (Henry) Lovell - with daughter Betty (born in Sheffield 1920) 1928-1958 Annie Lovell 1957-1958 The Oak now calls - "Last orders please" and closes down on - 15/9/1958